michaelawyu/tekton-examples/getting-started/setup.md

 ## Getting the code

-We’ve put everything you need for this project in a GitHub repository.
+We’ve put everything you need for this scenario in a GitHub repository.
 To clone this repository, run the following command:

 `git clone https://github.com/michaelawyu/tekton-examples`{{execute}}